What's the best air purifier for MCS?

 You can use materials like Tu Tuff and aluminum tape to seal materlas that you are reacting to.
 The room should contain metal, glass or off-gassed plastic/wood furniture that you know you tolerate.

 Can I heal in a Safe Room if my house is toxic?

 If your room is truly safe, you should be able to heal while living there.
 The exception might be if you have an active black mold infestation.
 Then it is important to vacate the home.

 Some of our members healed using brain retraining while living in apartments with shared walls where their neighbors’ toxic chemicals and air fresheners were invading their space.
-They used it as an “opportunity” to brain retrain and turned it into an advantage. in that sense, In many cases, that would be difficult and each situation must be evaluated on its own.
+They used it as an “opportunity” to brain retrain and turned it into an advantage.
+In many cases, doing that would be difficult and each situation must be evaluated on its own.